walker/cityworks/README.md

 Require the class:

-      var cityworks = require('cityworks');
+      const Cityworks = require('cityworks');

-Configure the instance that is then available:
+Instantiate the Class for the instance of Cityworks available given a domain:

-      cityworks.configure('my.cityworks.domain')
+      let cw = new Cityworks(CW_DOMAIN)

 ## Authentication